vacu9708/Information_notifier/README.md

   -> Click on Copy -> Click on Copy Full XPath
 5. Execute Information notifier.cmd

+## Information
-### The bigger "Number of browsers is" the faster notifying becomes, but it takes more computing resource.
+* ### The bigger "Number of browsers is" the faster notifying becomes, but it takes more computing resource.
-### Each piece of information can be clicked as a hyperlink.
+* ### Each piece of information can be clicked as a hyperlink.
-### Executable file is in Information notifier.zip
+* ### Executable file is in Information notifier.zip